 Field-hunting tip

-Look in hydrothermal vein deposits country — that is the host setting where marécottite typically forms.
+Look in hydrothermal vein deposits country, the host setting where marécottite typically forms.
 If you start seeing uraninite, gypsum, jarosite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.